leaselabsco/test-engineer/README.md

   This is working application that can add game categories and game titles

 # Tasks
-  General Description: create an open-ended api functionality for an external app to connect to
+  General Description: create an open-ended api functionality for an external application to connect to this application

-# 1) get the following curls working:
+# 1) Get the following curls working:
   curl -G -d "" "http://gamelibrary.com:3000/v1/categories"
   curl -G -d "" "http://gamelibrary.com:3000/v1/games"

-# 2) create an external app called "mygames"
+# 2) Create an external app called "mygames"
   - Allow this app to retrieve a list of games and categories
-  - On the home page of mygames (http://mygames.com:3000), have it show a list of all category names.
+  - On the home page of mygames (http://mygames.com:3001), have it show a list of all category names.
 These will all be links that direct to their list of games.

-  3) show the ability to add and delete categories and games with forms on the home page
+# 3) Show the ability to add and delete categories and games with forms on the home page

-# 4) on home page, create a search field that displays all found games with the given search tag
+# 4) On home page, create a search field that displays all found games with the given search tag
   ex: search_tag "bat" will find "Batman: Arkham City"
   ex: search_tag "dead" or "Dead" will find "The Walking Dead"
   - create an option to select category while searching (will have default option "All Categories")

-# 5) file downloads
+# 5) File downloads
   On any list of games from a category link click, provide a button to place all games and their information into a txt or csv file and wrap that up into a zip file.
 Clicking on the download button will allow a zip file to be downloaded into the ~/Downloads folder.

-# Show the various types of techniques you would use to accomoplish this.
+# Show the various types of techniques you would use to accomplish this.